BlockDevsUnited/BasicFrontEndTutorial/README.md

 - Here is the contract ([on etherscan](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb))
-  - We also verified our source code to [ropsten.etherscan.io](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb#code) as an added measure for you to verify what the contract is exactly, and also the ABI is available to _the world_! :grin:
+  - We also verified our source code to [ropsten.etherscan.io](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb#code) as an added measure for you to verify what the contract is exactly, and also the ABI is available to _the world_!

 - The ABI is also in [this file](https://github.com/BlockDevsUnited/BasicFrontEndTutorial/blob/master/Mood_ABI.json)